Michail-Marakis/ViaPharma/README.md

 ## FILE STRUCTURE
 - In file docs there are sequence, class, activity and use case diagrams about the project
-- In file ApplicationProject both code and JUNIT tests are included
+- In file ApplicationProject report coverage, code and JUNIT tests are included

 ## Summary